 - Don't use dryer

 Ironing is not always necessary.
 All silk products wrinkle after washing, but the threads will start to relax and straighten after a few nights' uses.
-If you prefer to iron, we recommend ironing just your pillowcases (since they're all that show!) on the lowest setting available.
+If you prefer to iron, we recommend ironing just your silk pillowcases (since they're all that show!) on the lowest setting available.

-Always iron sparingly, only on the coolest setting with sheets and pillowcases inside out.
+Always iron sparingly, only on the coolest setting with silk sheets and silk pillowcases inside out.
 A light steam will enable the iron to glide smoothly over the fabric.
 You can also place a cloth between the iron and your silk item.

-- Ironing not always necessary
+- Ironing silk is not always necessary

-- Consider just pillowcases
+- Consider just ironing silk pillowcases (if needed)

 - Iron sparingly, coolest setting, inside out